-Consult the clinician who is managing the patient's long term anticoagulation prior to any interuption

-• Examples of low risk procedures include upper gastrointestinal endoscopy and colonoscopy, including mucosal biopsy.
-Examples of high risk procedures include colonoscopy with polypectomy

-§ The day of the procedure is regarded as day 0.
+- Consult the clinician who is managing the patient's long term anticoagulation prior to any interuption in therapy - Examples of low risk procedures include upper gastrointestinal endoscopy and colonoscopy, including mucosal biopsy.
+Examples of high risk procedures include colonoscopy with polypectomy of large polyp (> 1cm) or ERCP with sphincterotomy. - ∞ For patients on Warfarin, confirm that INR is < 2.5 prior to procedure - § The day of the procedure is regarded as day 0.
 The day of the last dose is determined by counting each hold day while starting with the procedure day (day 0).
 For example, warfarin is held for 5 days prior to the procedure.
-If the procedure is on a Monday, the last dose of warfarin will be taken on day -5 (i.e. the Wednesday before the procedure).

-Some patients with kidney impairment, a longer discontinuation period may be required.
-Some patients at high risk for thromboembolism require bridging anticoagulation.

-+ The decision to restart anticoagulation is contingent upon achieving hemostasis as determined by the endoscopist.
+If the procedure is on a Monday, the last dose of warfarin will be taken on day -5 (i.e. the Wednesday before the procedure). - ∞ For patients with kidney impairment, a longer discontinuation period may be required. - " Some patients at high risk for thromboembolism require bridging anticoagulation. - + The decision to restart anticoagulation is contingent upon achieving hemostasis as determined by the endoscopist.
 For patients who underwent ERCP with sphincterotomy, a longer delay is needed prior to resuming anticoagulation because of the increased risk of bleeding